HaitaiNg/Education/Books/the_managers_path_quotes.md

 code, and getting really good at understanding how high-quality code is written.
 (22)

+---
-How to be managed.
+### How to be managed.

 Know what you want.
 The onus of figuring out what you want to do, what you want to learn, and what will make you happy rests on your shoulders.(22)

-"It's a pretty universal truth that once you get the job you thought you wanted, the enjoyment eventually fades and you find yourself looking for something else".
+It's a pretty universal truth that once you get the job you thought you wanted, the enjoyment eventually fades and you find yourself looking for something else.
 (23)

 You are responsible for yourself.
 Ask, and chase to reach your goals.
 Give your manager a break.
-Managers job is to do what is best for the company and team.
+The managers job is to do what is best for the company and team.
 When you have a problem, instead of demanding that your manager solve it for you, try asking her for advice on how she might approach the problem.
 Asking for advice is always a good way to show respect and trust.
 (25)

+---
-How to be a good mentor.
+### How to be a good mentor
-Patient, Hand Holding, Collaborative
+- Patient, Hand Holding, Collaborative
+- Be curious and open-minded

+---
-How to mentor an intern.
+### How to mentor an intern
 Even if you company does not love him, you want him to love you, because they will go back and tell all their colleagues about their experience.
 This can have a major impact on your ability to hire full-time from the graduating class.
 Somtimes they can feel intimidated because they do not want to look stupid.
-They are probably nervous abnout screwing this opportunity up.
+They are probably nervous about screwing this opportunity up.
 Check in frequency. (minimum is once a week, sometimes even once a day).
 Ideally the intern leaves on good terms.
 (12)

+---
-Mentoring a new hire.
+### How to mentor a new hire
 Good hires will ask questions.
-Do pair programming.
+Its encouraged to do pair programming.

-New hire mentors are responsible for smooth onboarding, helping this person adjust to life in the company effectively, and building your and her network of contacts in the company.
+Mentors are responsible for smooth onboarding, helping this person adjust to life in the company effectively, and building your and their network of contacts in the company.

-How does work get done?
-What are the rules, spoken, unspoken?
+- What are the rules, spoken, unspoken?
-Good times have good onboarding documentation.
-These documents should gradually evolve to meet the changes of the workplace
+- Good onboarding documentation is critical.
+These documents should gradually evolve to meet the changes of the workplace.
+Encourage new hires to modify those documents with any surprises they encounter during onboarding.
-"Mentoring a new hire by helping her work through the documents, and having her modify those documents with any surprises she encounters during onboarding, provides a powerful message of commitment to her.
-It shows her that she has the power and obligation to learn, and to share what she’s learned for the benefit of your whole team."
 (17)

-When you are a mentee.
+---
+### How to be a mentee
 Figure out what you want from this relationship, and come prepared to your sessions.

-Key Takeaways for the mentor
-Be curious and open-minded
-"When faced with a mentee's questions, you can start to observe what about your organization is not so obvious to a new person" (25)
-Listen and speak their language
-Make connections
-Accessing your experience

-30/60/90
+- 30/60/90 day goals
-Set realistic goals
-Contributing to the team's onboarding documentation Would you like a weekly summary of my progress via email?
+- Contribute to the team's onboarding documentation
+- Ask would you like a weekly summary of my progress via email?
-How long should I work alone trying to solve a problem before reaching out for help?
+- How long should I work alone trying to solve a problem before reaching out for help?
 (33)
-Mondays and Fridays are bad for 1:1s
-Adjusting 1:1s

-How often do you interact with this person offhand during the week?
-If we interact frequently, we may not need a weekly
-How much coaching does this person need?
-(Juniors prefer a little more time vs seniors who are in the groove) How much does this person push information to you?
-How good is your relationship with this person?
-How stable or unstable are things in the team or the company?
+---

-1:1 styles
+### 1:1 styles
--The to-do list meeting
+- The to-do list meeting
--The catch up
+- The catch up / getting to know you
--The feedback meeting (good for performance isues) -Progress Report (Getting progress reports from people you’re already working closely with is a waste of time because all you’re hearing about is the delta of work between now and the last standup or project review) (72)
+- The feedback meeting (good for performance isues)
+- Progress Report (Getting progress reports from people you’re already working closely with is a waste of time because all you’re hearing about is the delta of work between now and the last standup or project review) (72)
--Getting to know you
--Mix it up

-72 - 73 micromanagement
-Micromanagement is bad.
-Effective delgator is better, trust and control are subtle messages that revolve around micromanagement
+--
+### Delegation
-Micromanagment means a lack of trust
+Micromanagement is a lack of trust.
 Autonomy: ability to control over some part of your work

-Delgating effectively
--Use the team's goals to understand which details you should dig into
+- Use the team's goals to understand which details you should dig into
--Gather information from the systems before going to the people (source control, Git History)
+- Gather information from the systems before going to the people (source control, Git History)
--Adjust your focus depending on the stage of projects -Treat the open sharing of information, good or bad, in a neutral to positive way
+-A djust your focus depending on the stage of projects
+- Treat the open sharing of information, good or bad, in a neutral to positive way
--Create a culture of continous feedback
+- Create a culture of continous feedback

-How to give feedback?
+### How to give feedback?
--Know your people
+- Know your people
--Observe your people
+- Observe your people
--Provide lightweight, regular Feedback
+- Provide lightweight, regular Feedback
--Bonus: Provide coaching

-Writing and delivering a performance review
+### Writing and delivering a performance review
--Give yourself enough time, and start early
+- Give yourself enough time, and start early
--Try to account for the whole year, not just the past couple of months (Create a work log)
+- Try to account for the whole year, not just the past couple of months (Create a work log)
--Use concrete examples, and excerpts from peer reviews -Spend plenty of time on accomplishments and strengths -When it comes to areas of improvement, keep it focused -Avoid big surprises
+- Use concrete examples, and excerpts from peer reviews
+- Spend plenty of time on accomplishments and strengths
+- When it comes to areas of improvement, keep it focused
+- Avoid big surprises
--Schedule enough time to discuss the review
+- Schedule enough time to discuss the review

-Managers job is to help their engineers get promoted.
-Their job is to make sure you are learning how to estimate their own work, and learn from their mistakes.
-Participation, features added to projects independently, on-call rotations / support, team engagement, team planning
-The Peter Principle: people are pormoted to their level of incompetence.

-Firing underperformers (70)
+### Firing underperformers (70)
-What is Performance Improvement Plan?
+- What is Performance Improvement Plan?
 (A set of clearly defined objectives that this person must achieve within a fixed period of time.
 If they meet all the objectives, they are removed from the plan, otherwise they are fired)
-Managers need a record of negative feedback to fire someone in any environment where HR is active and a standard performance improvement plan is required.
+- Managers need a record of negative feedback to fire someone in any environment where HR is active and a standard performance improvement plan is required.
 If you have no HR, send a PiP in writing (email).
 This protects you legally.
-Do NOT put employees you wouldn't be to lose.
-Most smart employees will start looking for opportunities once they are informed they are on PiP
+- Do NOT put employees you wouldn't be want to lose.
+Most smart employees will start looking for opportunities once they are informed they are on PiP.

-TECH LEAD
-System architect and business analyst.
+### The Tech Lead
-Good communication and interpersonal skills / excellent technical skills
+- Good communication and interpersonal skills / excellent technical skills
-A good sense of the overall architecture of your systems and a solid understanding of how to design complex software.
+- A good sense of the overall architecture of your systems and a solid understanding of how to design complex software.
-It probably also requires you to be able to understand business requirements and translate them into software Project planning
-Software Developer and team leadership
-"As you can see from these descriptions, in the process of being a tech lead, you have to act as a software developer, a systems architect, a business analyst, and a team leader who knows when to do something single-handedly, and when to delegate the work to others.
-(49)"
+- You have to act as a software developer, a systems architect, a business analyst, and a team leader who knows when to do something single-handedly, and when to delegate the work to others.
+(49)

+### Managing a project (38)
+- Break down the work
+- Push through the details and the unknowns
+- Run the project and adjust the plan as you go
+- Use insights gained in the planning process to manage requirements changes
+- Revisit the details as you get close to completion

 Agile development is great way to think about work because it forces you to focus on breaking tasks down into smaller chunks, planning those smaller chunks out, delivering value incrementally instead of all at once (51)

-Infrastructure, Platform, or System projects usually do not conform to agile methodlogies do to scope Project managers sometimes cause waterfall development Project planning: "enforce the self discipline to think about the project in some depth before diving in and seeing what happens" (52)
+Infrastructure, Platform, or System projects usually do not conform to agile methodlogies do to scope

+Project managers sometimes cause waterfall development Project planning: enforce the self discipline to think about the project in some depth before diving in and seeing what happens (52)
-Managing a project (38
--Break down the work
--Push through the details and the unknowns
--Run the project and adjust the plan as you go
--Use insights gained in the planning process to manage requirements changes
--Revisit the details as you get close to completion

 Agile Manifesto
--Individuals and interactions over processes and tools -Working software over comprehensive documentation -Customer collaboration over contract negotiation -responding to change over following a plan
+- Individuals and interactions over processes and tools
+- Working software over comprehensive documentation
+- Customer collaboration over contract negotiation
+- Responding to change over following a plan

-How to be a good tech lead
--understand your fucking architecture.
--be a team player (work on some uninteresting parts and identify some of the broken parts)
--Lead technical decisions (get you teams feedback too) -communicate

-Creating a strong team
+### Creating a strong team
--resilient to loss of individuals
+- resilient to loss of individuals
--driven to find better ways to achieve their purpose -first team focused
+- driven to find better ways to achieve their purpose
+- first team focused
--open to changes that serve their purpose
+- open to changes that serve their purpose
-Faster is about the same value to the company in less total time (120)
+- Faster is about the same value to the company in less total time (120)

 Open door policy does not always work.
 Only brave engineers